InformaticsMatters/fragnet/orchestration/README.md

 -   reset

 ### The deploy playbook
-Configures the graph-db node.
-Typical playbook execution is of the form: -
+Configures the graph-db node with a "combination" of choice.
+The playbook execution for combination "1" would be: -

     $ cd ansible
-    $ ansible-playbook -i inventory playbooks/graph-db/deploy.yaml
+    $ ansible-playbook -i inventory -e combination=1 playbooks/graph-db/deploy.yaml

 -   You must have an installation of Ansible
 -   You must have AWS credentials defined in suitable environment variables.